Privacy Policy

 aswritten’s privacy posture rests on architectural design more than on policy commitments.
 Three primitives:

-- Your repository is the canonical Perspective; our server-side caches are derived.
+2. Your repository is the canonical Perspective; our server-side caches are derived.
 A Perspective is stored as structured artifacts (memories, claims, transactions, snapshots) in a git repository — either a SIC-Managed Repository (Free, Expert, Team default) or your own GitHub, GitHub Enterprise Server, or supported equivalent (Team and engagement-grade).
 Where you connect your own infrastructure, the canonical data resides there at all times; we read and write via API and lose access on termination.
-We also maintain server-side artifacts derived from your canonical Perspective in our managed Postgres — primarily a compiled-snapshot perspective cache (LRU), share bundles, and eval capture — alongside server logs and error payloads on a bounded retention window.
+We also maintain server-side artifacts derived from or referencing your canonical Perspective in our managed Postgres — the compiled-snapshot perspective cache (7-day LRU), share records (pointer-only: owner, repo, branch/SHA, directory, recipient metadata — no materialized content), and (where enabled) eval capture (pointer-only: pointers to memory and transaction files in your repository plus result metrics — no Customer content) — alongside execution logs (14-day n8n default) and the internal Datomic-backed records that track your account, auth, and repo connections.
 These derived artifacts are not the source of truth and are itemized in Section 9.
+Share records and eval pointers depend on continued repository access — if you disconnect the repository, the underlying content becomes inaccessible from SIC’s records.
+All such Customer-derived data within SIC’s control stays inside our DigitalOcean infrastructure; the only outbound data flow from our environment is to LLM inference providers, routed through OpenRouter (Section 7.3).

 The remainder of this policy describes how this architecture interacts with specific information categories.
 The Trust & Security Overview at /legal/trust/ summarizes the architecture together with the input-side and output-side trust mechanisms (your repository as the gate for what enters your Perspective; the review, cite, and Front operator interfaces for what leaves it) in plain English.